How to Get From Tamarindo to Santa Teresa

 Tamarindo to Santa Teresa by Private Transfer

-Rates start from $270 (144,000 CRC) for a vehicle that can fit four people.
+Rates start from 124,000 CRC ($275) for a vehicle that can fit 4 people.
+Divide the cost and that’s about 31,000 CRC ($69) per person.

-Tamarindo to Santa Teresa Bus + Ferry
+Tamarindo to Santa Teresa by Bus

 Taking a bus and ferry from Tamarindo to Santa Teresa is nowhere near as convenient as the other options.
 But it’s a cheap alternative for the adventurous at heart.

 The unfavourable road conditions between these two towns don’t allow for buses to operate directly.
-Instead, you’ll have to go all the way to Liberia and Puntarenas by land, hop on a ferry back to the Nicoya Peninsula (Paquera), and then travel by land again to Cobano and finally, Santa Teresa.
-A total of 4 buses and 1 ferry!
+Instead, you’ll have to go all the way to Liberia and Puntarenas by land, hop on a ferry back to the Nicoya Peninsula (Paquera), then travel by land again to Cobano and finally, Santa Teresa.

-PRO TIP: As you’ll be taking a lot of buses, we strongly urge you to be mindful of your luggage.
+Because you’ll be taking a lot of buses, we strongly urge you to be mindful of your luggage.
 Make sure your bigger bags are inside the luggage compartment before boarding each bus and don’t forget to get your luggage ticket.
 As for your smaller bags, try to put them in front of you (or between your legs) instead of the overhead bin.

-Step 1: Tamarindo to Liberia by Bus
+Step 1: Bus from Tamarindo to Liberia

-Step 2: Liberia to Puntarenas by Bus
+Step 2: Bus from Liberia to Puntarenas

 Upon arrival at the bus station in Liberia, we recommend asking around for the buses bound for Puntarenas.
 Simply say “Puntarenas” if you can’t speak in Spanish.

-Step 3: Puntarenas to Paquera by Ferry
+Step 3: Ferry from Puntarenas to Paquera

-Step 4: Paquera to Cobano by Bus
+Step 4: Bus from Paquera to Cobano

 From Paquera onwards, expect some rough roads.
 It’s really scenic though, probably enough to take your mind off the bumpy ride.